 Temperature & Humidity

 The temperature tolerance of pink princess philodendron is standard for the species.
-In general, they should not be exposed to temperatures below 55 degrees Fahrenheit.
+They should not be exposed to temperatures below 55 degrees Fahrenheit.

 Indoors, protect them from cool drafts, such as those from an air-conditioning vent.